emcie-co/parlant/README.md

 SUPPLEMENTARY MATERIALS:
 All supplementary materials, including:
-- example prompts for ARQ, CoT and no reasoning (control) are available under supplementary_materials/prompts/
+- example prompts for ARQ, CoT and no reasoning (control) are available under supplementary_materials/prompts/.
+The prompts are the ones used for the test "Single tool get_available_drinks is being called once"
 - plots and figures are available under supplementary_materials/plots/